 This paper documents the early developments of a new interface for electronic percussionists.
 The interface is designed to allow the composition, improvisation and performance of live percussive electronic music using hand, finger, foot and head movements captured by various controllers.
 This paper provides a background to the field of electronic percussion, outlines the artistic motivations behind the project, and describes the technical nature of the work completed so far.
 This includes the development of software, the combination of existing controllers and senses, and an example mapping of movement to sound.

 Johnston, A.J.
-2013, 'Fluid Simulation as Full Body Audio-Visual Instrument', Proceedings of the International Conference on New Interfaces for Musical Expression, International Conference on New Interfaces for Musical Expression, Korea Advance Institute of Science and Technology, Daejeon & Seoul, Korea Republic, pp. 132-135.View/Download from: UTS OPUS
+2013, 'Fluid Simulation as Full Body Audio-Visual Instrument', Proceedings of the International Conference on New Interfaces for Musical Expression, New Interfaces for Musical Expression, Korea Advance Institute of Science and Technology, Daejeon & Seoul, Korea Republic, pp. 132-135.View/Download from: UTS OPUS

 This paper describes an audio-visual performance system based on real-time fluid simulation.
 The aim is to provide a rich environment for works which blur the boundaries between dance and instrumental performance-and sound and visuals-while maintaining transparency for audiences and new performers.

 Ferguson, S., Johnston, A.J. & Martin, A.G.
-2013, 'A corpus-based method for controlling guitar feedback', Proceedings of the International Conference on New Interfaces for Musical Expression, Korea Advance Institute of Science and Technology, Daejeon & Seoul, Korea Republic, pp. 541-546.View/Download from: UTS OPUS
+2013, 'A corpus-based method for controlling guitar feedback', Proceedings of the International Conference on New Interfaces for Musical Expression, New Interfaces for Musical Expression, Korea Advance Institute of Science and Technology, Daejeon & Seoul, Korea Republic, pp. 541-546.View/Download from: UTS OPUS

 The use of feedback created by electric guitars and amplifiers is problematic in musical settings.
 For example, it is difficult for a performer to accurately obtain specific pitch and loudness qualities.
 This is due to the complex relationship between these quantities and other variables such as the string being fretted and the positions and orientations of the guitar and amplifier.
 This research investigates corpus-based methods for controlling the level and pitch of the feedback produced by a guitar and amplifier.
 A guitar-amplifier feedback system was built in which the feedback is manipulated using (i) a simple automatic gain control system, and (ii) a band-pass filter placed in the signal path.
 A corpus of sounds was created by recording the sound produced for various combinations of the parameters controlling these two components.
 Each sound in the corpus was analysed so that the control parameter values required to obtain particular sound qualities can be recalled in the manner of concatenative sound synthesis.
 As a demonstration, a recorded musical target phrase is recreated on the feedback system.

-Tan, C., Johnston, A.J., Ballard, K.J., Ferguson, S. & Perera-Schulz, D. 2013, 'sPeAK-MAN: towards popular gameplay for speech therapy', Proceedings of 9th Australasian Conference on Interactive Entertainment IE'13, Australasian Conference on Interactive Entertainment, ACM, Melbourne, VIC, Australia, pp. 1-4.View/Download from: UTS OPUS or Publisher's site
+Tan, C., Johnston, A.J., Ballard, K.J., Ferguson, S. & Perera-Schulz, D. 2013, 'sPeAK-MAN: towards popular gameplay for speech therapy', Proceedings of 9th Australasian Conference on Interactive Entertainment IE'13, Interactive Entertainment, ACM, Melbourne, VIC, Australia, pp. 1-4.View/Download from: UTS OPUS or Publisher's site

 Current speech therapy treatments are not easily accessible to the general public due to cost and demand.
 Therapy sessions are also laborious and maintaining motivation of patients is hard.
 We propose using popular games and speech recognition technology for speech therapy in an individualised and accessible manner. sPeAK-MAN is a Pac-Man-like game with a core gameplay mechanic that incorporates vocalisation of words generated from a pool commonly used in clinical speech therapy sessions.
 Other than improving engagement, sPeAK-MAN aims to provide real-time feedback on the vocalisation performance of patients.
 It also serves as an initial prototype to demonstrate the possibilities of using familiar popular gameplay (instead of building one from scratch) for rehabilitation purposes.

 Johnston, A.J.
-2012, 'Conversational Interaction in Interactive Dance Works', Live Interfaces: Performance, Art, Music, Interdisciplinary Centre for Scientific Research in Music, Leeds, UK, pp. 1-4.View/Download from: UTS OPUS
+2012, 'Conversational Interaction in Interactive Dance Works', Live Interfaces: Performance, Art, Music, Live Interfaces, Interdisciplinary Centre for Scientific Research in Music, Leeds, UK, pp. 1-4.View/Download from: UTS OPUS

 This paper describes an ongoing project to develop an interactive dance/physical theatre work entitled Encoded.
 The focus is on the use of motion capture and real-time fluid simulation to create systems that we hope performers and audiences find stimulating and engaging.
 Preliminary findings from a qualitative study of performers experiences with the system raise a number of issues, including the challenges of creating theatrical meaning with interactive systems, using Contact Improvisation as a metaphor for engaging creative systems, and the impact that largescale projections can have on performers engagement

-Ferguson, S., Johnston, A.J., Ballard, K.J., Tan, C. & Perera-Schulz, D. 2012, 'Visual feedback of acoustic data for speech therapy: model and design parameters', Proceedings of the 7th Audio Mostly Conference: A Conference on Interaction with Sound, Audio Mostly, ACM, Corfu, Greece, pp. 135-140.View/Download from: UTS OPUS
+Ferguson, S., Johnston, A.J., Ballard, K.J., Tan, C. & Perera-Schulz, D. 2012, 'Visual feedback of acoustic data for speech therapy: model and design parameters', Proceedings of the 7th Audio Mostly Conference: A Conference on Interaction with Sound, Audio Mostly Conference: A Conference on Interaction with Sound, ACM, Corfu, Greece, pp. 135-140.View/Download from: UTS OPUS or Publisher's site

 Feedback, usually of a verbal nature, is important for speech therapy sessions.
 Some disadvantages exist however with traditional methods of speech therapy, and visual feedback of acoustic data is a useful alternative that can be used to complement typical clinical sessions.
 Visual feedback has been investigated before, and in this paper we propose sev- eral new prototypes.
 From these prototypes we develop an iterative model of analysing the design of feedback sys- tems by examining the feedback process.
 From this iterative model, we then extract methods to inform design of visual feedback systems for speech therapy

 Johnston, A.J.
-2011, 'Beyond Evaluation: Linking Practice and Theory in New Musical Interface Design', NIME 2011: Proceedings of the International Conference on New Inferfaces for Musical Expression, Department of Musicology, University of Oslo Norwegian Academy of Music, Oslo, Norway, pp. 280-283.View/Download from: UTS OPUS
+2011, 'Beyond Evaluation: Linking Practice and Theory in New Musical Interface Design', NIME 2011: Proceedings of the International Conference on New Inferfaces for Musical Expression, New Interfaces for Musical Expression, Department of Musicology, University of Oslo Norwegian Academy of Music, Oslo, Norway, pp. 280-283.View/Download from: UTS OPUS

-Johnston, A.J. & CLARKSON, D. 2011, 'Designing for Conversational Interaction with Interactive Dance Works', Proceedings of the Workshop: The Body In Design, The Australasian Computer Human Interaction Conference (OzCHI), Interaction Design and Work Practice Laboratory (IDWoP), Canberra, pp. 13-16.View/Download from: UTS OPUS
+Johnston, A.J. & CLARKSON, D. 2011, 'Designing for Conversational Interaction with Interactive Dance Works', Proceedings of the Workshop: The Body In Design, The Australasian Computer Human Interaction Conference (OzCHI), Australian Computer Human Interaction Conference, Interaction Design and Work Practice Laboratory (IDWoP), Canberra, pp. 13-16.View/Download from: UTS OPUS

 In this paper we describe ongoing work, which explores the physicality of human-computer interaction in dance works.
 The use of physical simulations in the interface to connect with the performers and audiences lived experience of the physical world is discussed.
 Drawing on past work with musicians, we argue that this approach is effective in encouraging creative, `conversational interactions in live performance.

 Tan, C. & Johnston, A.J.
-2011, 'Towards a Non-Disruptive, Practical and Objective Automated Playtesting Process', Proceedings of The Artificial Intelligence and Interactive Digital Entertainment Conference - Workshops at the Seventh Artificial Intelligence and Interactive Digital Entertainment Conference, Artificial Intelligence and Interactive Digital Entertainment Conference, AAAI Press, Stanford, USA, pp. 25-28.View/Download from: UTS OPUS
+2011, 'Towards a Non-Disruptive, Practical and Objective Automated Playtesting Process', Proceedings of The Artificial Intelligence and Interactive Digital Entertainment Conference - Workshops at the Seventh Artificial Intelligence and Interactive Digital Entertainment Conference, Artificial Intelligence in the Game Design Process, AAAI Press, Stanford, USA, pp. 25-28.View/Download from: UTS OPUS

 Playtesting is the primary process that allows a game designer to access game quality.
 Current playtesting methods are often intrusive to play, involves much manual labor, and might not even portray the player's true feedback.
 This paper aims to alleviate these shortcomings by presenting the position that state of the art artificial intelligence techniques can construct automated playtesting systems that supplement or even substitute this process to a certain extent.
 Several potential research directions are proposed in this theme.
 A work-inprogress report is also included to demonstrate the conceptual feasibility of the potentials of this research area.